 Next up, you’ll need to get liability insurance and all the relevant fishing permits.
 Other initial investments include buying or hiring a boat.
 Plus, you’ll need to invest in lots of fishing gear – the best quality that you can afford.

 If you feel like you need more help to get started, there are fishing guide schools.
 When you enroll in one of these schools, you’ll develop all the skills you need to be a great fishing guide.
-Everything’s covered, from tying knots to marketing your business.
+Everything’s covered, from tying basic fishing knots to marketing your business.
 Some of the best-known schools include those run by Fly Fishing Outfitters, Sweetwater Travel, or Hubbard’s Yellowstone Lodge.
 However, this kind of qualification is totally optional and not essential for becoming a successful guide.

 A Guide (pun intended) To Drumming Up Business